 Entrepreneurship Mentorship Program

-Seton Hall University Center for Entrepreneurial Studies New!
+Seton Hall University's Center of Innovation and Entrepreneurship New!
 Entrepreneurship Mentorship Program

-The Center for Entrepreneurial Studies is launching a new mentorship program to pair Seton Hall University students interested in entrepreneurship with volunteer mentors.
+The Center of Innovation and Entrepreneurship is launching a new mentorship program to pair Seton Hall University students interested in entrepreneurship with volunteer mentors.
 The mentors may be SHU alumni, entrepreneurs, investors, or professionals who advise entrepreneurs.
 The mentors have a desire to share their experience and knowledge in areas that include management, marketing, branding, startup business development strategy and product development.

 For students, the mentorship program provides an opportunity to obtain “real-world” advice and feedback on startup business ideas for Pirates Pitch and other collegiate business competitions, or launch a new venture.
 For students who have already started a business, the mentorship program can provide guidance about operating and growing a business.

 For mentors, the program provides an opportunity to meet and interact with innovative and passionate students, guide students in evaluating their ideas and concepts, and share stories of your successes with entrepreneurship classes and with student entrepreneurship clubs.

 Students: the Entrepreneurship Mentorship Program is right for you if: